enrico2828/ansible-kubernetes/Readme.md

 `vagrant ssh worker-2`

-For your convenience, find the `admin.conf` to access the cluser in the `kubernetes-setup` folder of this project.
+For your convenience, find the `admin.conf` to access the cluser in the `/tmp` on your local machine.
+Set the context:

+`export KUBECONFIG=/tmp/admin.conf`

+To install Calico for networking:

+`kubectl create calico/`

 To clean up everything